sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 Get structured data from an auto insurance quote
 ===

+Let's get started with SenseML, a JSON-formatted query language for extracting information from PDFs.
+SenseML is powered by a mix of techniques, including machine learning, so that you can write queries that make visual and logical sense to a human programmer, shielding you from the underlying complexities of PDFs.
+If you can write basic SQL queries, you can write SenseML queries!

-Let's get started with SenseML!
-In this quickstart, you'll write a custom config to extract structured data from auto insurance quote PDFs and integrate Sensible with your application.
+ In this quickstart, you'll write a collection of queries ( a "config") to extract structured data from auto insurance quote PDFs and integrate Sensible with your application.

 Get an account
 -----